-Administrators can create, delete, lock, and unlock user accounts, including changing the password, from the Accounts page.
+Administrators can create, delete, lock, and unlock user accounts, including changing the password, from the Accounts page (see Managing User Accounts).
 Operators and guests can manage their password from the My Account page (see Changing Your Password).

 You can also change your own account password CLI using the passwd command.